-- 1. Continue tailored engagement with Tier 1 suppliers to facilitate greater transparency over opaque supply chains; - 2.
-Continue to gain greater visibility of the international component of our supply chain by organizing international travel to meet face to face with our key international suppliers and agents; - Further developing our People and Culture capabilities within the business to better manage the administrative requirements that come with growth in agents and employees, specifically blue collar workers and policies; - 4.
-Develop better reporting capabilities to gain greater insight into the touch points and quantum of the different elements of our supply chain; - 5.
-Continue staff training on Modern Slavery; - Conducting site visits of Australian service providers to monitor working conditions, specifically warehouses and transport providers; - 7.
-Identify areas for future improvement to continually improve our understanding of the risks of Modern Slavery in our operations and supply chains and how we can alleviate those risks; - Develop and implement KPIs in relation to our efforts to assess and address Modern Slavery risks in our operations and supply chains, so as to be able to better assess the effectiveness of our actions. - 9.
-Update and adjust existing policies to include direct references to Modern Slavery, specifically how to report incidents of actual or suspected Modern Slavery or increased risks of Modern Slavery in our operations or supply chains.
+- 1. Establishing greater visibility, questionnaires and policies in regards to the use of labour hire within the HHA group, specifically in relation to HCL. - 2.
+Continue tailored engagement with Tier 1 suppliers to facilitate greater transparency over opaque supply chains; - 3.
+Continue to gain greater visibility of the international component of our supply chain by organizing international travel to meet face to face with our key international suppliers and agents; - 4.
+Further developing our People and Culture capabilities within the business to better manage the administrative requirements that come with growth in agents and employees, specifically blue collar workers and policies; - 5.
+Develop better reporting capabilities to gain greater insight into the touch points and quantum of the different elements of our supply chain; - 6.
+Continue staff training on Modern Slavery; - Conducting site visits of Australian service providers to monitor working conditions, specifically warehouses and transport providers; - 8.
+Identify areas for future improvement to continually improve our understanding of the risks of Modern Slavery in our operations and supply chains and how we can alleviate those risks; - 9.
+Develop and implement KPIs in relation to our efforts to assess and address Modern Slavery risks in our operations and supply chains, so as to be able to better assess the effectiveness of our actions.

-10. HHA is committed to continuing to improve and build upon our efforts to combat Modern Slavery.
+- Update and adjust existing policies to include direct references to Modern Slavery, specifically how to report incidents of actual or suspected Modern Slavery or increased risks of Modern Slavery in our operations or supply chains. - 11.
+HHA is committed to continuing to improve and build upon our efforts to combat Modern Slavery.

-Christian Harders Managing Director 28-Dec-23
+Christian Harders Director 29-Dec-24